-If your brand name doesn’t stick out, you’re going to have a hard time ranking (even when someone searches your company’s name word for word).
+If your brand name doesn’t stick out, you’ll have difficulty ranking (even when someone searches your company’s name word for word).
 Without a solid ranking, you won’t get sitelinks.

-Say your business name is something along the lines of “The Butcher”.
-If someone searches that term, they’re probably going to find an array of results of other butchers — maybe including your business, maybe not.
+Say your business name is something like “The Butcher.”
+If someone searches that term, they’ll probably find an array of results of other butchers — maybe including your business, maybe not.

-If you have a WordPress website, consider the Schema Pro plugin, which will install structured data for you using what seems like magic.
-With tricks like this, adding schema is not as hard as it seems.
+If you have a WordPress website, consider the Schema Pro plugin.
+It will install structured data for you using what seems like magic.
+With tricks like this, adding schema is easier than it looks.

-For blogs with clear sections, you can add an article schema that tells Google which sections they should link to, if they choose to do so.
+For blogs with clear sections, you can add an article schema that tells Google which areas they should link to if they choose to do so.

 Let’s talk about website architecture.
-Your navigation, structure and page hierarchy are so important, especially in regards to sitelinks.
-Basically, they need to be clear enough for Google to decipher them with ease.
+Your navigation, structure and page hierarchy are so important.
+They need to be clear enough for Google to decipher them easily.

 Make sure your homepage is your “root” page.
 More often than not, it’s the most visited page on your site.
 Use this page as a hub to navigate visitors toward other pages.

-Deeper pages should be filed in a logical manner.
-Check out Made In Cookware, an Ecommerce site that’s really solidified their site structure.
+Deeper pages should have a logical manner.
+Check out Made In Cookware, an ccommerce site that’s solidified its site structure.

-Another part of the navigation picture is clear page titles.
+Another part of navigation is clear page titles.
 Focus on clarity, not cleverness.
 Notice that Made In Cookware refers to each subpage using just the name of the cookware category.

-A clear website architecture does more than just help you influence sitelinks.
-It also makes for a more UX-friendly website, which keeps people browsing for longer and promotes on-site conversions.
+A clear website architecture does more than help you influence sitelinks.
+It also makes for a more UX-friendly website, keeping people browsing longer and promoting on-site conversions.

-Start by focusing on SEO best practices to achieve top spot for your branded keywords.
-Naturally, the sitelinks will follow.
+Start by focusing on SEO sitelinks’ best practices to achieve the top spot for your branded keywords.
+Naturally, sitelinks will follow.

-Internal links are majorly helpful when vying for sitelinks.
-The more you link to a particular page within your website, the more you’re telling Google “hey, this page is important!”
+Internal linking is a good practice for SEO and sitelinks.
+The more you link to a particular page within your website, the more you tell Google, “Hey, this page is important!”